proteo5/sld/SPECIFICATION_SLD.md

 5. Preserves data integrity through encode/decode cycles
 6. Uses `;` as field separator (not `|`)

-### v1.2 Optional Extensions
+### v2.0 Optional Features

-An implementation advertising v1.2 support SHOULD additionally:
+An implementation advertising v2.0 optional feature support SHOULD additionally:

 1. Parse and optionally emit typed properties using inline type tags `name!i[` `name!f[` `name!b[` `name!s[` `name!n[` etc.
 2. Recognize `^_` as null when `!features` includes `null`.
 3. Respect and/or emit the canonicalization profile.
 4. Parse a metadata header record when present (see next section).

-## Header Metadata (v1.2)
+## Header Metadata (v2.0)

 Producers MAY include a leading metadata record using reserved keys prefixed with `!`.
 Decoders that do not recognize these keys will treat them as ordinary fields and MAY ignore them.